contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 Architects often fall into a trap—a trap that hinges on their fear of duplication.

 Duplication is generally a bad thing in software.
-We don’t like duplicated code.
+We don't like duplicated code.
 When code is truly duplicated, we are honor-bound as professionals to reduce and eliminate it.

 But there are different kinds of duplication.
 There is true duplication, in which every change to one instance necessitates the same change to every duplicate of that instance.
 Then there is false or accidental duplication.
 If two apparently duplicated sections of code evolve along different paths—if they change at different rates, and for different reasons—then they are not true duplicates.
-Return to them in a few years, and you’ll find that they are very different from each other.
+Return to them in a few years, and you'll find that they are very different from each other.

 Now imagine two use cases that have very similar screen structures.
 The architects will likely be strongly tempted to share the code for that structure.
 But should they?
 Is that true duplication?
 Or it is accidental?